 2. By demographic

 Many eCommerce businesses have varying demographics.
 Keep your social strategy fresh for each of your target audiences.
 Promote new women’s collections on Pinterest.
 If you are targeting a female teen audience, try Instagram as well.
 While both visual social platforms boast a majority of women users, Instagram’s top demographic is aged 18-29, while Pinterest attracts an older crowd aged 25-34.
-With Social Login, you’ll be able to see which social networks your audience prefers for smarter social campaigns.

 3. By interests